neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-contracts/chapter.md

 ## Test

 At this point, we have a basic compilable NEO•ONE smart contract.
-Go ahead and click the `Build` button in editor toolbar to compile the smart contract.
+Go ahead and click the `Build` button in editor toolbar at the bottom right-hand side to compile the smart contract.
 Then click the `Run Tests` button to verify the smart contract.
 Once the tests pass, you may proceed to the next chapter by clicking `Next`.

 ## Wrap Up